 To ensure your 4 Carat Diamond is truly stunning, follow our experts’ recommendations:

 The size of a 4 carat diamond is approximately 10.1mm, or approximately 0.4 inches, across its surface (the diamond’s diameter).
 This is assuming the diamond is a round brilliant cut, as other diamond shapes can vary in diameter based on their shape and length to width ratio.
 Take a look at the graphic below to get an idea about the differences in size between shapes.

 On average, a 4 carat diamond will have a diameter in the 10.1mm to 10.3mm range, based on how it’s cut.
 The diameter of a 4.25 carat diamond is approximately 10.43mm, while a 4.5 carat diamond will have a diameter of approximately 10.63mm.

 Note that factors such as the diamond’s depth (the height of the diamond, measured from the top of the diamond to the culet) and its table (the flat facet on its surface), can affect the exact measurements of the diamond.

 Our guide to diamond size and carat weight provides more information on how large a 4 carat diamond looks in comparison to other common carat weights.

 Make the search for a 4 Carat Diamond Ring easier and less stressful by using our guide and reaching out to us for assistance.
 With our years of experience and having looked at thousands of diamonds, we can easily distinguish a luxurious, high-class 4 Carat Diamond from a less than outstanding choice.

 We have helped many of our readers work directly with diamond importers and boutique jewelry designers.
-If you’re unsure about carat weight, we also have buying guides for 3 Carat Diamond Rings and 5 Carat Diamond Rings.
+If you’re unsure about carat weight, we also have buying guides for a 3 Carat Diamond Ring and a 5 Carat Diamond Ring.